v8/v8.dev/src/docs/slack-tracking.md

  - construction counter: 5
 ```

 See how the construction counter is decremented to 5?
-The **initial map** has no back pointer.
-If you'd like to find the **initial map** from the two property map we showed above, you can follow it's back pointer with the help of `%DebugPrintPtr()` until you reach a map with `undefined` in the back pointer slot.
+If you'd like to find the initial map from the two property map we showed above, you can follow it's back pointer with the help of `%DebugPrintPtr()` until you reach a map with `undefined` in the back pointer slot.
 That will be this map above.

 Now, a map tree grows from the initial map, with a branch for each property added from that point.
-The current structure looks like this:
+We call these branches transitions.
+In the above printout of the initial map, do you see the transition to the next map with the label "name?"
+The whole map tree thus far looks like this:

 <figure>
   <img src="/_img/docs/slack-tracking/root-map-1.svg" loading="lazy">